textdb/MCW-Internet-of-Things/Hands-on lab/Archive - June 2018/HOL unguided - Internet of Things.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN
   - Trial subscriptions will not work
 - A virtual machine configured with:
-  - Visual Studio Community 2017 15.6 or later
+  - Visual Studio Community 2019 or later
-  - Azure SDK 2.9 or later (Included with Visual Studio 2017)
+  - Azure SDK 2.9 or later (Included with Visual Studio)
 - A running Azure Databricks cluster (see [Before the hands-on lab](#before-the-hands-on-lab))

 ## Exercise 1: IoT Hub provisioning